Ohio Food and Farm Policy

 OEFFA is a leading grassroots policy voice for organic and sustainable farmers in Ohio.
 We represent a coalition of nearly 2,000 members and certified organic operations.
 Our farmers are stewards for future generations, building strong and resilient soils that yield nutritious food for our community.
 But, Ohio’s leaders must work together to protect our vanishing soil, farmland, and local food and farm system.

 OEFFA has worked in the Ohio Statehouse to successfully pass farmland preservation legislation, the Family Farm ReGeneration Act.
-Currently, we’re building support for soil health-based climate solutions in the state.
+More recently, we have been building support for soil health-based climate solutions in the state and were instrumental in passing legislation that officially recognizes Ohio Soil Health Week each November.

 Without a doubt, our members are central to this work.
-They attend meetings and hearings and contact decision-makers to advocate for policies that support farmers and advance climate solutions.
+They attend meetings and hearings, participate in the Ohio Soil Health Initiative (OSHI), join caucus meetings, and contact decision-makers to advocate for policies that support farmers and advance climate solutions.
 Contact us to get involved!

-From November 10-16, 2024, OEFFA and the Ohio Soil Health Initiative (OSHI) will recognize Ohio’s most valuable natural resource: soil!
-The weeklong celebration will bring together farmers, community members, organizations, state leaders, and legislators to amplify different voices and share how powerful and important Ohio’s soils are.
+From November 10-16, 2024, OEFFA and the Ohio Soil Health Initiative (OSHI) recognized Ohio’s most valuable natural resource: soil!
+The first Ohio Soil Health Week brought together farmers, community members, organizations, state leaders, and legislators to amplify different voices and share how powerful and important Ohio’s soils are.
+Planning will soon be underway for the second-annual celebration!

 Ohio Soil Health Policy

 Healthy soil is essential to our future.
 Soil is the foundation of our food and farm systems and when its health is prioritized, it holds more water, reduces runoff, and protects water quality.
-They also help combat climate change by sequestering carbon in the soil and building on-farm resilience to withstand the ever-increasing extreme weather events.
+It also helps combat climate change by sequestering carbon in the soil and building on-farm resilience to withstand ever-increasing extreme weather events.

 This is why OEFFA is working to make sure Ohio’s commitment to soil health is more than just seed-deep.